odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 return $settings;
 ```

-### Boostrapping
+### Startup

-Boostrapping is the first code that is executed when the application (request) is started.
+The app startup process contains the code that is executed when the application (request) is started.

-The bootstrap procedure starts with the composer autoloader and then continues to
+The bootstrap procedure includes the composer autoloader and then continues to
-build the container, create the app and register the routes + middleware entries.
+build the container, creates the app and registers the routes + middleware entries.

 Create the bootstrap file `config/bootstrap.php` and copy/paste this content: